aa-dank/revu_document_review_inviter/README.md

    - Name the session using the format: `<Project_Number>_<Review_Type>_Completion_<Date>`.
    - Retrieve the session ID (found in the session settings or invite window).

-2. **Upload Files to Google Drive**:
-   - Place the PDF files for review in the appropriate folder under `Session_Files/`.

-3. **Generate Email Content Using Colab Notebook**:
+2. **Prepare the Google Colab Notebook**:
-   - Open the Colab notebook (`document_review_invite_sender.ipynb`).
+   - Open the `document_review_invite_sender.ipynb` notebook in Google Colab.
-   - Mount Google Drive when prompted.
+   - Mount your Google Drive by running the cell with the command:
+     ```python
+     from google.colab import drive
+     drive.mount('/content/drive')
+     ```
+   - Ensure the necessary files are in the correct directories in your Google Drive.

+3. **Input Project Details**:
-   - Follow the instructions in the notebook to fill out the form with session details and file paths.
+   - Fill in the required project details in the notebook cells, such as `project_manager`, `project_number`, `project_name`, `recharge_number`, `review_type`, `download_url`, `review_end_date`, and `notes_for_reviewers`.
-   - Run the form cell to generate the email content.

-4. **Copy and Paste Email Content**:
+4. **Generate Email Content**:
-   - Copy the generated subject line and email body from the output.
+   - Run the notebook cells to generate the email content.
+The notebook will format the email subject and body based on the provided project details and template.

-   - Paste it into your email client (Thunderbird recommended).
-   - Attach the Excel sheet with reviewer comments and any original attachments.
+5. **Send Email Invitations**:
+   - Use the `yagmail` library to send the generated email content to the list of reviewer emails.
+Ensure your OAuth2 credentials are correctly set up as described in the troubleshooting section.

+6. **Verify Email Sent**:
+   - Check the Colab output logs to confirm that the email invitations were sent successfully.

 ## Troubleshooting